guardian/recommendations/elasticsearch.md

 ##Settings

  * Always use explicit index mappings
- * discovery.zen.minimum_master_nodes should be > half your cluster size
+ * discovery.zen.minimum_master_nodes should be (n/2 + 1) where n is the number of nodes in your cluster
  * use doc_values if you're doing large amounts of aggregation queries

 See settings for dynamic scripting here: https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-scripting.html

 ##Upgrading